The Unbelievable Guitar and Voice of Jerry Reed

-The Unbelievable Guitar and Voice of Jerry Reed is a studio album by Jerry Reed, released in 1967.
+The Unbelievable Guitar and Voice of Jerry Reed is a studio album by country music singer and guitarist Jerry Reed, released in 1967.
 It was the first of 33 albums Reed would record for RCA Victor.

 The album is notable for introducing two songs, "Guitar Man" and "U.S. Male", that would soon after be covered by Elvis Presley, with Reed participating in the recording sessions.